Certification of modular Galois representations: Certification of the computations

-As a consequence, we now know that for each $i$ there exists a bijection $\Theta_i \colon Z_i \longrightarrow V_i$ which makes the Galois action on $Z_i$ equivalent to the natural action of $\GLFl/S_i$ on $V_i$, so we have proved part (ii) of theorem \ref{thm_preuve}.
-However, we must make the corresponding indexation of $Z_r$ by $V_r$ explicit, so as to be able to proceed with the computation of the Dokchitser resolvents $\Gamma_C(x)$.
-We proceed as follows.
+which makes the Galois action on $Z_i$ equivalent to the natural action of $\GLFl/S_i$ on $V_i$, so we have proved part (ii) of theorem \ref{thm_preuve}.
+However, we must make the indexation $\theta_r$ of $Z_r$ by $V_r$ explicit, so as to be able to proceed with the computation of the Dokchitsers' resolvents $\Gamma_C(x)$.
+We do so as follows.